ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/papertrail-configure07.PNG)

-Change Logging Policy from none or Object Storate to SYSLOGURL and copy the papertril syslog server URL as **[tcp://your-papertrail-log-url]**.
+Change Logging Policy from none or Object Storate to SYSLOGURL and copy the papertrail syslog server URL as **[tcp://your-papertrail-log-url]**.
 Then click Save Changes.

 ![](./media/papertrail-configure08.PNG)